Crapworks/RESTlos/README.md

 ## Current State

 This code is currently in a state of beta testing.
 For me, everything works as expected.
-You you... maybe not!
+For you... maybe not!
 So, as usual this code is _Open Source_ and so it comes with absolutely no warrenty.
 That means if you f... up you monitoring config: don't blame me!

 ## Requirements